So, you're ready to get started!

 There's a few different kinds, but I prefer the simplest ones.
 These are a metallic, bendy diamond shape, and are easy to use.
 You just need to push the metal diamond through the eye of the needle; pass your thread through the diamond; then pull the diamond (and thread) back through the eye of the needle.
 Easy!

-When I was learning embroidery, I found it really helpful to keep a stitch guide to hand that I could refer to whenever I needed to jog my memory.
+When I was learning embroidery, I found it really helpful to have a stitch guide to hand that I could refer to whenever I needed to jog my memory.
+I got my first stitch guide from an embroidery kit I bought, but it was very basic and only went through two stitches (this was partly why I started Paraffle), So I gradually made my own guide - this is what I include in my beginners starter embroidery kits.

-I later moved on to using a YouTube playlist - like this one - of basic embroidery stitches that I could come back to if I was struggling with a technique.
+For perfecting some of the more complicated stitches (French knots anyone?)
+I moved on to watching YouTube videos - like this one - of embroidery stitches that I could come back to if I was struggling with a technique.
+Again I couldn't find everything I wanted, so I've made my own stitch guide videos.

-After a while, stitches can become second nature - but it's always good to have an embroidery guide to hand!
+After a while, stitches can become second nature - but it's always good to have a stitch guide to hand!

 Even the most experienced embroiderer can find storing skeins, threads, and bobbins an absolute nightmare!
 I probably organise my threads once every couple of months - and they're always in a state of complete disarray whenever I get around to it!